 Paul Hatton, Kings Community Church, said, “Over the last few months we’ve seen a huge increase of people in our community struggling with the essentials of food.
 As we heard people’s concerns we felt compelled to do what we can to help them while at the same time letting them know that Jesus deeply cares about them.
 The Picnic Project have done an excellent job of providing us with the food parcels which volunteers from King’s Community Church then deliver to a number of families around Earlham.
 We’ve loved getting to know people in the local community better and are looking forward to how we can further help these families.”

-As lockdown measures ease ENYP would hope to be able to offer some youth work delivery during the summer holidays, which would be facilitated in outside spaces in partnership with churches and Wymondham Youth Bus(double-decker bus) to provide a mobile food distribution unit, ‘pop up cafe’ and youth work provision.
+Since lockdown measures eased, ENYP has been able to offer youth work delivery during the summer holidays, facilitated in outside spaces in partnership with churches and Wymondham Youth Bus(double-decker bus) to provide a mobile food distribution unit, ‘pop up cafe’ and youth work provision.

 In the meantime, if there is anything that they might be able to assist with, or you would be interested in accessing some of our resources mentioned above, then please get in touch on the details below.